 As a long-standing supporter of the UN Security Council's agendas on Women, Peace and Security (WPS) and Children and Armed Conflict (CAAC), and in connection with Liechtenstein's commitment against sexual and gender-based violence, Liechtenstein focuses on the tabooed, but widespread problem of sexual violence against men and boys in conflict situations.

-Together with All Survivors' Project (ASP), the first international human rights NGO based in Liechtenstein, the ASP in cooperation with Norway and Liechtenstein organised a side event during the 33rd Conference of the ICRC in Geneva.
-Liechtenstein also highlighted this problem in statements in the UN Security Council, in the Third Committee of the UN General Assembly, in the Human Rights Council in Geneva and in other informal meetings.
+In this regard, Liechtenstein is a steadfast supporter of the All Survivors' Project (ASP), the first international human rights NGO based in Liechtenstein.
+Liechtenstein regularly highlights this problem in statements in the UN Security Council, in the Third Committee of the UN General Assembly, in the Human Rights Council in Geneva and in other informal meetings.